AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/MultipleResultsAtOnce.kt`.

-### Reusing one filtering or mapping in multiple consumers
+### Reusing one filtering or mapping in multiple consumers, to improve performance.

 The following example shows how to apply a slow filtering condition to three consumers, `lowestLowTemperature`, `lowestHighTemperature`, and `rainyDaysCount`: